Starwood Property Trust Inc. (STWD) Shares Down Despite Recent Market Volatility

 Raymond James gave a rating of “Strong Buy” to STWD, setting the target price at $32 in the report published on March 31st of the previous year.

-During the last 5 trading sessions, STWD fell by -4.40%, which changed the moving average for the period of 200-days by -29.45% in comparison to the 20-day moving average, which settled at $18.48.
-In addition, Starwood Property Trust Inc. saw -9.82% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, STWD rose by +3.99%, which changed the moving average for the period of 200-days by -18.03% in comparison to the 20-day moving average, which settled at $17.94.
+In addition, Starwood Property Trust Inc. saw -6.22% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading